Processing Film – Tips for Loading Film into a Developing Spiral Posted On 30th March 2017 To Film

-Having shot a roll of film it now needs to be processed to create the negatives.
+Having shot a roll of black and white film it now needs to be processed to create the negatives.
 At this point your film is still light sensitive so should not be exposed to light.

 Processing your own film can be highly satisfying and cost effective.
 It is also easy to learn.
 The most common method for hand processing film is undertaken by using a Daylight Processing Tank.
 This piece of kit needs the film to be loaded on to a ‘spiral’ or ‘reel’, in the dark, and then enclosed in a light tight container or ‘tank’, ready for the addition of the processing chemicals.